michaelmensa/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv /pathname/file /pathname1/pathname2
 rm /pathname1/pathname2/file1
 rmdir /pathname1/pathname2/
-cd .. changes the current working directory to the previous one.
+cd .. changes the current working directory to the previous one. ls -la ..
+List all files (even ones with names beginning with a period character, which are normally hidden) in the parent of the working directory in long format